DerKarlos/sfsfs/README.md

 ## AFRAME-ROTATE-Y

-That ship abowe it is build, also using a new A-Frame Component "aframe-rotation-y".
-This control takes an a-entity, multiplies it and places one rotated by angle steps.
-Tis alowes complex struxtures by less work and text.
+That ship above it is build, also using an A-Frame Component "aframe-rotation-y".
+This control takes an a-entity, multiplies it and places the instances increasingly y-rotated.
+To place them in a cycle, the entity should be positiont of the center.
+The angles go from "start" to "end" by "step".
+Up to for entities, given as "mixin" may be placed at each angle.
+This allows complex structures by less work and HTML text.

 ### Properties